-Prior to commencing construction, the City shall have available the final copies of all required permits and authorizations required by the USACE, USFWS, NMFS, California Regional Water Quality Control Board, CDFW, and the Central Valley Flood Protection Board.
+Prior to commencing construction, the City shall have available the final copies of the permits and authorizations required by the USACE, USFWS, NMFS, California Regional Water Quality Control Board, CDFW, and the Central Valley Flood Protection Board or copies of relevant correspondence documenting that no permit is required, as applicable.

-Approximately 0.04 acres of permanent impacts and 0.09 acres of temporary impacts to other waters are anticipated.
+Approximately 0.02 acres of permanent impacts and 0.09 acres of temporary impacts to other waters are anticipated.
 Impacts to jurisdictional Waters of the U.S. and the State will be compensated through the CWA §404 and §401 permitting process and mitigation requirements.